P1sec/pycrate/README.md

 * *TS44018_GTTP*: structure for the single GSM GTTP message from TS 44.018
 * *TS44018_IE*: structures for many information elements from TS 44.018
 * *TS44018_RR*: structures for the GSM and GPRS radio ressources messages from TS 44.018
+* *TS48058_Abis*: few IE structures for the GSM Abis protocol from TS 48.058

 pycrate_diameter